Knowledge hub

 How do I change from Hounsfield units to gray values and back?

 Selecting Hounsfield will use a scale of -1024 to 3071.
 Selecting gray values will use a scale of 0 to 4096.
-Both scales are based on 4096 =12 bit values (212).
+Both scales are based on 4096 = 12-bit values (212).

 Why are there no predefined thresholds for MR images?

 MRI does not work with a fixed grayscale range like CT.
-Medical CT images typically consist of 8-bit (4096 values) Hounsfield units (HU), which is a predefined scale for gray values of tissues in a human body (see the item about Hounsfield units).
+Medical CT images typically consist of 8-bit (4096 values) Hounsfield units (HU), which is a predefined scale for gray values of tissues in a human body (see the item about Hounsfield units above).
 MR images can be 8-bit or 16-bit and the range of gray values depends on the MR machine (field strength, gradient, coil, etc.) and its settings (SE1, SE2, etc.).
 Therefore, every MR dataset has a different scale and we cannot provide predefined thresholds.

 How do I get rid of the noise in my mask?